ethereum-optimism/devnets/README.md

 - **Alphanet:** Contains production-bound protocol upgrades that will be scheduled in *some* upcoming hardfork.
 All updates are active at genesis.
 The purpose of this devnet is to deploy protocol upgrades earlier, and to decouple deployment from hardfork scheduling.
 Protocol upgrades **must** be deployed on Alphanet before being deployed on the Betanet.
 - **Betanet:** Contains production-bound protocol upgrades that will be scheduled in the *next* hardfork.
 Upgrades are activated after genesis using hardfork timestamps.
 The purpose of this hardfork is to validate the upgrade process, and solidify the scope of a hardfork before activating it on our production testnet.
 Protocol upgrades **must** be deployed on the betanet before being deployed on testnet.

-The Alphanet is deployed on a monthly basis.
+Alphanets are deployed every 3 weeks.
 The Alphanet will be redeployed even if there are no changes to prevent a devnet from becoming someone’s production network.
 The Betanet is deployed on an ad-hoc basis when we’re ready to cut the next hardfork, and will persist until the next Betanet is cut.

 # Operations